codefori/vscode-ibmi/docs/README.md

 - As you're writing code.
 For example, to compile a program or module.
 - When you right click on a member, streamfile or an object from the OBJECT BROWSER.

-A comprehensive set of Actions is provided, but you can add more or change the ones provided..
+A comprehensive set of Actions is provided, but you can add more or change the ones provided.

 ### Running an Action